 To create a new Advisor, click the Create Advisor button on the Advisors page.
 To create an Advisor based on an existing one, select Copy Advisor menu item from the Advisor menu.
-You can edit any Advisor element during the copying process.
+You can edit any Advisor element during the copying process, unlike editing an existing Advisor.
 To delete custom Advisors, select Delete Advisor from the Advisor menu.